 Jonas Fitch died in February of 1882.
 Catherine Fitch and the Wallaces continued to live at 30 Commonwealth until her death in March of 1892.
-After her death, the Wallaces moved to the Hotel Vendôme.
+After her death, the Wallaces moved to the Hotel Vendome.

-On July 5, 1892, 30 Commonwealth was acquired from the estate of Jonas Fitch attorney William Warren Vaughan.
+On July 5, 1892, 30 Commonwealth was acquired from the estate of Jonas Fitch by attorney William Warren Vaughan.
 He and his wife, Ellen Twisleton (Parkman) Vaughan, lived at 354 Beacon.

 On November 1, 1892, 30 Commonwealth was acquired from William Vaughan by his brother-in-law, Henry Parkman.
 He and his wife, Mary Frances (Parker) Parkman, made it their home.
 They previously had lived at 56 Chestnut.
 They also maintained a home at Smallidge Point in Northeast Harbor on Mt Desert Island in Maine.

 Henry Parkman was an attorney and served first as treasurer and then president of the Provident Institution for Savings.

-He died in June of 1924.
+Henry Parkman died in June of 1924.
 Mary Frances Parkman continued to live at 30 Commonwealth until her death in July of 1942.
 She also maintained a home in Northeast Harbor, Maine.

 On December 11, 1942, 30 Commonwealth was acquired from the estate of Henry Parkman by real estate dealer Ray C. Johnson.